• Skip to primary navigation

 Home » My Story

-My Amish Childhood, My Story (Part 1)
+My Amish Childhood: A Story of Growing Up Amish (Part 1)

-Amish and Mennonite kids
+my 2nd grade school picture of Amish and Mennonite kids

 And that's why it's so important to teach your kids the truth.
 Teach them to love everyone, no matter the color of their skin, handicap, etc. Teach them that Jesus loves them.